openssl/openssl/doc/designs/quic-design/tx-packetiser.md

 The packetiser should also implement a wait time to allow more data to accumulate before exhausting it's supply of data.
-The length of the wait will depend on how much data is queue already and how much space remains in the packet being filled.
+The length of the wait will depend on how much data is queued already and how much space remains in the packet being filled.
 Once the wait is finished, the packets will be sent by calling: